tgraham-antenna/paperFramework/README.md

 Follow the instructions in the oXygen manual at https://www.oxygenxml.com/doc/ug-editor/topics/installing-and-updating-add-ons.html

-The **MUK_docbook** update site URL is https://github.com/MarkupUK/paperFramework/raw/master/updateSite.xml
+The **DA_docbook** update site URL is https://github.com/MarkupUK/paperFramework/raw/master/updateSite.xml

 Note that oXygen will warn you that the add-on is not signed.
 This is expected.
 Oxygen will also require you to restart the editor after installing the add-on framework.

 ## Document template

-**MUK_docbook** provides a sample paper as a template.
+**DA_docbook** provides a sample paper as a template.

 ## Project template

-**MUK_docbook** provides a template Oxygen project.
-When you select 'MUK_docbook' when creating a new project, the generated project includes a sample paper and also has additional transformation scenarios.
+**DA_docbook** provides a template Oxygen project.
+When you select 'DA_docbook' when creating a new project, the generated project includes a sample paper and also has additional transformation scenarios.

 ## Schematron validation

-**MUK_docbook** applies some extra Schematron rules when you validate your document.
+**DA_docbook** applies some extra Schematron rules when you validate your document.

-## 'Markup UK Paper' Transformation Scenarios
+## 'Declarative Amsterdam Paper' Transformation Scenarios

-The 'Markup UK Paper' transformation scenario makes it easy to preview how your paper will look in the Markup UK proceedings.
+The 'Declarative Amsterdam Paper' transformation scenario makes it easy to preview how your paper will look in the Declarative Amsterdam proceedings.
 The transformation scenario formats your paper to PDF using the same DocBook XSLT Stylesheets customisation as is used in the final proceedings.

-The Markup UK proceedings are formatted using Antenna House Formatter.
+The Declarative Amsterdam proceedings are formatted using Antenna House Formatter.
 Accurate reproduction of the final proceedings requires that you also have a recent version of the Antenna House XSL Formatter installed and that Oxygen is configured to use it.

-Other 'Markup UK Paper' transformation scenarios are:
+Other 'Declarative Amsterdam Paper' transformation scenarios are:

-- 'Markup UK Paper - GUI (Windows)' - On Windows only, opens the XSLT output (with `.xml_xslt` extension) in the Antenna House Formatter GUI.
+- 'Declarative Amsterdam Paper - GUI (Windows)' - On Windows only, opens the XSLT output (with `.xml_xslt` extension) in the Antenna House Formatter GUI.
 If Antenna House Formatter GUI is already running, the file will open in that GUI.
 If the transformation scenario has to start the GUI, the scenario will not terminate until the GUI is closed.
 If the file is already open in the GUI, the file will reopen at the current page.
-- 'Markup UK Paper - FO' - Generates an XSL-FO file with `.fo` extension.
+- 'Declarative Amsterdam Paper - FO' - Generates an XSL-FO file with `.fo` extension.
 The file can be opened in the Antenna House Formatter GUI or formatted with `AHFCmd` or opened in an editor, etc.

 ### 'Antenna House' external FO processor